Quintez1103/osticket-prereqs/README.md

 From the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)

-Create the directory C:\PHP
+- Create the directory C:\PHP

-From the Installation Files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP !!
-ATTENTION !!
+From the Installation Files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP
-If this appears, choose to “Keep” the file:

-If you are still having trouble downloading PHP 7.3.8, please try downloading and installing Google Chrome and doing it from within there.

 From the Installation Files, download and install VC_redist.x86.exe.

-From the Installation Files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi) Typical Setup ->
+From the Installation Files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
+- Typical Setup ->
 Launch Configuration Wizard (after install) -> Standard Configuration ->
-Password1
+- Password1

 Open IIS as an Admin